Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

      * [0,4,8] || [6,4,2]
      */

-14. Create a function to compute a winner and implement these combintations as filters to filter the board with, line 55-61
+13. Create a function to compute a winner and implement these combintations as filters to filter the board with, line 50-56
 --------------------------

 ::

-    function isWinner(uint256 identifier) private view returns(bool) {
+    function isWinner(address player) private view returns(bool) {
         uint8[3][8] memory winningFilters = [
             [0,1,2],[3,4,5],[6,7,8],  // rows
             [0,3,6],[1,4,7],[2,5,8],  // columns